probe-rs/webpage/content/guide/1_tools/cargo-flash.md

 # You can run your examples as usual with
 cargo flash --example <your_example>

-# If you like GDB for debugging,
-# you can open a GDB server after downloading
-cargo flash --gdb
 ```

 Any config flags that are accepted by 'cargo run' are accepted by <b>cargo-flash</b> too.